Image of a large fleshy red flower on a green jungle floor

 Health

-The flower buds are used in traditional medicine to help with pregnancy, and as an aphrodisiac, although no scientific evidence currently exists to support their effectiveness.
+The flower buds are used in traditional medicine to help with pregnancy, and as an aphrodisiac, although there has been limited scientific investigation into their effectiveness.

 • While it isn’t listed as Endangered by the IUCN Red List, numbers of Rafflesia species across Indonesia are falling due to the impact of ecotourism.